Catholics Affirm Sola Scriptura

 Tradition – or they just give themselves a hall pass and ignore

-However, even though these dogmas appear remote or
+However, even though these dogmas may seem remote or

-abstract to those who deny them, the Church roots these teachings in
+abstract to those who want to deny them, the Church roots these teachings in

 Scripture – much like it does the Trinity or Christ’s Incarnation.
 Much as The Church does with everything, for that